-The elementary education program is designed for students who have undergraduate degrees in fields other than education and who aspire to transform elementary schools in the pursuit of social justice.
-The requirements for the Illinois Type 03 teaching certificate for grades kindergarten through 9 are integrated with the program.
+The Elementary Education program is designed for students who have undergraduate degrees in fields other than education and who aspire to transform elementary schools in the pursuit of social justice.
+The requirements for the Illinois teaching license for grades kindergarten through 9 are integrated with the program.
 However, additional courses must be taken to earn an endorsement to teach at the middle school level.

-Applicants to the program must have a minimum grade point average of 2.7 on a 4.0 scale for the entirety of their undergraduate course work, a minimum of 120 semester hours of credit at the undergraduate level, and a passing score on the Illinois Certification Testing System Basic Skills Test or Test of Academic Proficiency.
+Applicants to the program must have a minimum grade point average of 2.7 on a 4.0 scale for the entirety of their undergraduate course work, a minimum of 120 semester hours of credit at the undergraduate level, and a passing score on the Test of Academic Proficiency.
+Professional dispositions also must be demonstrated.
 A total of 24 semester hours of courses in a teaching discipline (English, math, history, etc…) are required for an endorsement to teach at the middle school level.

-To be awarded the MA in elementary education, students must successfully complete a 36 semester hour program of study, and all requirements for the Type 03 teaching certificate.
-33 semester hours of education courses are required for the Type 03 certificate; students may earn the certificate prior to completing the MA degree.
+To be awarded the MA in Elementary Education, students must successfully complete a 36-semester-hour program of study, and all requirements for the teaching license.
+33 semester hours of education courses are required for the license; students may earn the license prior to completing the MA degree.

-To earn the Type 03 teaching certificate, students must complete an approved student teaching experience, a minimum of 110 clock hours of pre-student teaching field experiences, all general education requirements, and any additional course work or tests needed to satisfy accreditation, State of Illinois, and/or Roosevelt University requirements.
+To earn the Illinois teaching license, students must complete an approved student teaching experience, a minimum of 110 clock hours of pre-student teaching field experiences, all general education requirements, and any additional course work or tests needed to satisfy accreditation, State of Illinois, and/or Roosevelt University requirements.
 All graduate students must maintain a 3.0 GPA in their graduate courses, and no grade below C is acceptable for certification or the MA degree (C- grades are unacceptable).

-The following courses are required to earn certification and complete the MA in elementary education:
+The following courses are required to earn licensure and complete the MA in elementary education:

 First-hand experiences with diverse learners in elementary and middle school classrooms are required.
 Students are enrolled in courses that include field experiences; they participate in classrooms as observers, tutors, and participants in large group activities.
 Field experiences involve both urban and suburban placements and must include schools with traditionally underserved populations.